zcking/ArduinoStash/src/CAN/logs/SHA1/README.md

 ---

+**Note:** these values are driven by the Arduino Genuino/Uno  board, and may vary with different CPUs.

 ### Time Measurement to Write HMAC Data
 The average time it took to write the HMAC data (not actually created the HMAC), was 3973.04 microseconds, or 3.97304 milliseconds.